Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Here’s a step-by-step guide to treating your dog's upset stomach at home.
-At the veterinary hospital where I used to work, I learned about these effective, natural home remedies.
+Here’s a step-by-step guide to relieving your dog's upset stomach at home.
+At the veterinary hospital where I used to work, I learned about these effective, natural home remedies for a dog's GI problems.
 We would offer these tips as an option to owners of dogs with minor stomach upset when we had a shortage of vets and no same-day appointments available.

 Typically, dogs with a stomach upset will show the following symptoms: